cockroachdb/docs/cockroachcloud/authorization.md

 ### If an admin removes all role assignments for a particular user, is that user automatically removed from the {{ site.data.products.db }} organization?

 When all role assignments have been removed for a user, they still implicitly have the Org Member role which is granted to each newly-added {{ site.data.products.db }} member, and the member is not automatically removed from the organization.
-To manually remove a member, refer to [Manage Team Members](../cockroachcloud/console-access-management.html#manage-team-members).
+Refer to: [Remove a Team Member](managing-access.html#remove-a-team-member)

 ### Which roles grant the ability to add, remove, and manage members in in a {{ site.data.products.db }} organization?